ciscoketcheon/Email-Monitoring/README.md

 Before running the email deliverability check script, ensure the following modules and tools are installed and configured:

-- Python 3: The script requires Python 3 to run.
+- **Python 3**: The script requires Python 3 to run.
-- Swaks (optional): If USE_SWAKS is set to True, install Swaks for SMTP testing.
+- **Swaks (optional)**: If USE_SWAKS is set to True, install Swaks for SMTP testing.
 On Debian/Ubuntu, use:
    ```
    sudo apt-get install swaks
    ```
-- Net-SNMP tools: The script sends SNMP traps using the snmptrap command.
+- **Net-SNMP tools**: The script sends SNMP traps using the snmptrap command.
 Install Net-SNMP utilities:
    ```
    sudo apt-get install snmp
    ```
-- Python standard libraries: The script uses built-in modules such as subprocess, time, and optionally smtplib and email.message.
+- **Python standard libraries**: The script uses built-in modules such as subprocess, time, and optionally smtplib and email.message.
 - Network access: Ensure the script can reach the SMTP server on port 25 and the SNMP trap destination IP on the network.